robotjackie/portfolio/_projects/09_Android_app.md

 ---

 ## Overview
 This was my first foray into Android programming, and I used Android Studio.

 I designed some graphics and buttons, and created a Client and Server socket to communicate between two phones.
 I could send a string of text between the two phones with a text input field and button.

-In the future I will try to transmit video taken from one phone's camera.
-The idea is to view video from a drone's camera, and send controls to it.
+In the future I can try to transmit video taken from one phone's camera, using the UI shown in the project profile picture.
+The idea will be to view video from a drone's camera, and send controls to it.

-### More information to come...